swcarpentry/git-novice/index.md

 A colleague suggests using [version control](reference.html#version-control) to manage their work.
 Version control is better than mailing files back and forth:

-*   Nothing that is committed to version control is ever lost.
+*   Nothing that is committed to version control is ever lost, unless you work really, really hard at it.
 Since all old versions of files are saved, it's always possible to go back in time to see exactly who wrote what on a particular day, or what version of a program was used to generate a particular set of results.

-*   As we have this record of who made what changes when, we know who to ask if we have questions later on, and, if needed it, revert to a previous version, much like the "undo" feature in an editor.
+*   As we have this record of who made what changes when, we know who to ask if we have questions later on, and, if needed, revert to a previous version, much like the "undo" feature in an editor.

 *   When several people collaborate in the same project, it's possible to